FrancoCanzani/saaslist/_posts/product-launch-checklist.md

 ---
 title: "The No-BS Product Launch Checklist (From Someone Who's Done It Wrong)"
 date: "2024-11-25"
-excerpt: "Everything you actually need to do before launching your SaaS.
+excerpt: "Everything you actually need to do before launching your product.
 Based on real launches, real mistakes, and lessons that cost real money."
 ---

 # The No-BS Product Launch Checklist